openjdk/jdk/common/doc/testing.md

 will be added.
 Otherwise, only the group from the specified test root will be added.

-Individual JTreg tests or directories containing JTreg tests can also be specified, like `hotspot/test/native_sanity/JniVersion.java` or `hotspot/test/native_sanity`.
-You can also specify an absolute path, to point to a JTreg test outside the source tree.
+Individual JTReg tests or directories containing JTReg tests can also be specified, like `hotspot/test/native_sanity/JniVersion.java` or `hotspot/test/native_sanity`.
+You can also specify an absolute path, to point to a JTReg test outside the source tree.

 As long as the test groups or test paths can be uniquely resolved, you do not need to enter the `jtreg:` prefix.
 If this is not possible, or if you want to